oracle-quickstart/oci-cloudera/README.md

 The output of the Apply command will contain a URL to access Cloudera Manager.
 This is the public IP of the Utility Host, which runs the deployment.

 ## Monitoring Cluster Build
 Because all tasks are done in CloudInit, there are two ways to monitor the deployment.
-Firstly you can login go the Cloudera Manager URL once it is up and running a few minutes after the Apply command finishes.
+Firstly you can login to the Cloudera Manager URL once it is up and running a few minutes after the Apply command finishes.
 Alternatively you can SSH into the Utility node, and monitor the log file "/var/log/cloudera-OCI-initialize.log" which contains detailed output from the deployment.

 ## Destroy the Deployment